geeekpi/upsplus/docs/UPS_Hardware_Firmware.md

  - Fix the issue of not able to perform shutdown operation when there is an external power supply.
  - [ Full Voltage and Empty Voltage ] Can be edited manually [#16][1]

+Version V8:

+ - Fix the problem that the power button cannot be turned off when [Back-To-AC Auto Power up] is set.
+ - Fix an intermittent freeze during 400kHz I2C access.

 Known issues being resolved: